The Main Difference

 Frequently Asked Questions

-Which is better for an active vacation?
+Which is better for snorkeling and diving?

-Which is better for a romantic couples trip?
+Which is better for first-time Caribbean visitors?